Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 * Recording changes to the current status of a user, such as if a user has mobile notifications enabled
 * Using ML models to create surrogate or proxy metrics.
 Each user has a prediction, the prediction changes over time, and the metric should use the most recent prediction for each user.
 * Data that is already aggregated at the subject level, such as purchases by user

-Last value is now available in Beta and will be rolled out to all customers shortly.
-Reach out to support@geteppo.com if you wish to be included in the Beta.

 #### Retention